What is a cast-on rag?

 Step 1: Increase

-First you increase one stitch on the right by pushing then next empty needle into hold.
+First you increase one stitch on the right by pulling the next empty needle into hold.

 Step 2: Decrease